rbreu/gimp-memetools/README.md

 keystroke, those are extremely helpful.

-When you have your screencaps, open GIMP, go to *"File -> Open as Layers"* and select your screencaps.
+When you have your screencaps, open GIMP, go to *"File -> Open as Layers"* and select all the screencaps you want to have in the animation.
 Make sure you don't have any other GIMP files open when you do this.

 *Optional*: If you want to add text or similar stuff to your gif, add it now and make sure it stays on its own layer.
 The text_border plugin